j-chiesa/j-chiesa-sql-actors-dimensional-data-modeling/README.md

-# SQL Dimensional Data Modeling
+# SQL Actors Dimensional Data Modeling

 This repository demonstrates a comprehensive approach to solving a data engineering problem focused on dimensional modeling.
 The project showcases SQL skills, database design, and data manipulation to enable efficient analysis of the actor_films dataset.